kerwin145/translate-buddy/readme.md

 # Todo
 Due to the endless data processing that can be done to augment the dataset, the following are a list of todo-s that will have me actually build the front end
 ### Phase 1: Basic functionality
-- Process data, and merge preliminary HSK levels to terms.
-Default HSK level of None, and in case of conflicts, don't override HSK level if previously existed (thus taking minimum across word lists)
-    - Check that content.js sorts properly
 - Have translate panel display word groupings, sorted by HSK level
 - Display stroke order for single word view
 - Display example sentences (from tatoeba, look for an API)